madfish-solutions/sol2ligo-course/src/content/mappings/content.md

 Both Ligo and Solidity have mapping types but they act quite differently.

-First, there are two types of mappings:
+First, there are two types of mappings in Tezos:

 - `map` : used for small amount of entries and is fully deserialized before contract execution
-- `big_map` : designed for big number of entries and the needed values are loaded by request.
+- `big_map` : designed for large number of entries and the needed values are loaded by request.

 They are declared as: